madsys-dev/sosp-paper19-ae/README.md

 ![Alt text](image-3.png)
 ![Alt text](image-4.png) -->

 * Figure 8e: To reproduce the throughput of Intersect and 2 Hops Query of CXL-Graph in Figure 8e, use `run_graph.sh`.
-Before that, please setup the `path` as the graph dataset file (LiveJournal in our evaluations).
+Before that, please setup the `path` as the graph dataset file (LiveJournal in our evaluations). **Note that delete the header lines that contain metadata of the graph dataset.**
 ```shell
 sh script/run-graph.sh
 ```